304 North Cardinal St.

 Staking Monstera plants is optional.
 Staking the plant encourages vertical growth instead of sprawling, horizontal stems.
 Some spaces are large enough to accommodate a wild, horizontal-growing Monstera, but smaller spaces may benefit from vertical growth.
 A good moss pole stake mimics the trees that Monstera plants tend to grow up in natural settings.

-Here are two great Monstera moss pole options:
+Here are three great Monstera moss pole options:

 - Small Coco Coir Pole Plant Support for Monstera Deliciosa